Docker/Moby

 Docker/Moby also supports lxc-user-nic SETUID binary experimentally: https://docs.docker.com/engine/security/rootless/#changing-the-network-stack

-To change the port forwarder to slirp4netns, create ~/.config/systemd/user/docker.service.d/override.conf with the following content:
+Create ~/.config/systemd/user/docker.service.d/override.conf with the following content:

 [Service]